KevinJMcGarry/cloudwatch_notifier/README.md

 # AWS Automation - Cloud Watch Events Notifier

 ## Notifier
-Project to notify Slack users of changes to your AWS account resources using Cloudwatch Events
+Project that uses CloudWatch Events with Lambda to notify Slack users of changes to your AWS account resources.

 ### Features
-Notifier currently has the following features:
+Currently targeted to AutoScaling Group events.

--
+You can easily target other AWS resources and their events via the serverless.yml config file.